 - Hoarse voice

-- Mouth sore that doesn’t heal
+- Mouth sore that bleeds or doesn’t heal

 - Difficulty chewing

 - Pain while chewing

 If you recognize any of the above signs of oral cancer, schedule an appointment with our dentists as soon as possible.
 The sooner we detect oral cancer symptoms, the better your chances of survival.
 It’s not enough to check for the signs of oral cancer yourself.

 Many times, oral cancer isn’t visible to the naked eye until it’s too late to treat.
 An oral cancer screening will help us catch cancer before it’s progressed too far.

 If you wear full or partial dentures, your gums are responsible for helping to hold them in place.
 Once your gums recede, your dentures will slip more often and become uncomfortable.
 That’s just one reason why your gum health remains important even after you’ve gotten dentures.

 Gingivitis, an early form of gum disease, can be reversed by adopting a good oral hygiene routine and seeing our dentists every six months for a teeth cleaning.